amelon/fakelms/README.md

 It will attach an object responding to LMS API calls to the window.API_1484_11 property.

-If you find this piece of software useful and need it to be enhanced then feel free to propose pushes.
+If you find this piece of software useful and need it to be enhanced then feel free to propose pulls.

+### supported data model
+- cmi.exit
+- cmi.interactions.**

 ## usage